lbwa/vas.js/README.md

-# vas.js

-> A component for building flowing chart

-🚧Under construction
+<h1 align="center">Vas</h1>

+> Vas which is taken from the letters of [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) is a JavaScript library for building wave-like chart.